openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 SystemD integration with Docker is an area of active investigation - there are many process management capabilities that would be ideal to manage from SystemD vs Docker / OpenShift.

+The Source-To-Image model allows for cartridge authors to define a "run" script which will be the default CMD for the deployable artifact image.
+If a "run" script is not provided at build time, the resulting image will use the CMD or ENTRYPOINT defined by the input image.

 ### Log management